syncsketch/python-api/README.md

     s = SyncSketchAPI(username, api_key)

+    # Verify your credentials work
     s.is_connected()

+    # Display your current user data
+    s.get_current_user()

 If you got a `200` response, you successfully connected to the syncsketch server!
 You can proceed with the next examples.
 We will skip the setup code for the next examples and the snippets will rely on each other, so make sure you run them one by one.

 ##### 1) Choose your account

-Before we can create/read/update/delete reviews, we need to select an account
+Before we can create/read/update/delete projects and/or reviews, we need to select an Account (internal api name for Workspace)

+    # Get a list of workspaces your user has access to
     accounts = s.get_accounts()
     first_account = accounts["objects"][0]

+IMPORTANT: You may not see anything in the array returned from `s.get_accounts()`.
+This means your user is connected directly to the project(s) and not an account.
+If so you can skip this and proceed to fetching `s.get_projects()`.

-##### 2) Create a project
+##### 2) Interact with Projects

+Projects are nested under an Account/Workspace

+    # List projects your user has access to
+    s.get_projects()

 Let's create a project with the selected account